Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Abstract

 \section{Abstract}

 We present a quantum Monte Carlo investigation of the finite-temperature phase diagram of the quantum dimer model on the square lattice.
-We use the sweeping cluster algorithm, which allows to implement exactly the dimer constraint, supplemented with a equal-time directed loop move that allows to sample winding sectors.
+We use the sweeping cluster algorithm, which allows exact implementation of the dimer constraint, supplemented with an equal-time directed loop move that allows sampling the winding sectors.
 We find a high-temperature critical phase with power-law correlations that extend down to the Rokshar-Kivelson point, in the vicinity of which a re-entrance effect in the lines of constant exponent is found.
 For small values of the kinetic energy strength, we find finite-temperature transitions to ordered states (columnar and staggered) which match those of interacting classical dimer models.